-- A. Health, character, and criminal clearances. - B. A passing score on the California Basic Education Skills Test (CBEST). - C. Completion of a graduate degree with an approved program of professional preparation, including appropriate fieldwork. - D. Completion of 3 units in EDPC 665 Field Practice in School Counseling (600 hours).
+- A. Health, character, and criminal clearances. - B. A passing score on the California Basic Education Skills Test (CBEST). - C. Completion of a graduate degree with an approved program of professional preparation, including appropriate fieldwork. - D. Completion of 5 units in EDPC 665 Field Practice in School Counseling (600 hours).

-For the advanced authorization in School Psychology, at least 72 units of post baccalaureate study are required.
-The school psychologist credential may be issued without the EdS degree if all mandatory competencies have been acquired and demonstrated through an approved program of study.
+For the advanced authorization in School Counseling, at least 72 units of post baccalaureate study are required.
+The school counseling credential may be issued without the EdS degree if all mandatory competencies have been acquired and demonstrated through an approved program of study.
 However, the State of California will not issue a school counseling credential without the candidate having a graduate degree, minimally a master's degree.
-The school psychology Credential is not a prerequisite for the school counseling credential.

-State Professional Clinical Counselors Licensure (Extended Post-MA Counseling Education Program)
+State Professional Clinical Counselors Licensure and Marriage and Family Therapy Licensure (Extended Post-MA Counseling Education Program)

-For the California Professional Clinical Counselors licensure, at least 90 units of postbaccalaureate study are required.
-The extended post-MA counseling program would prepare MA in Counseling students who are interested in completing the prerequisites necessary to apply for the California License of Professional Clinical Counselors.
-The license is issued by the California Board of Behavioral Science.
-The licensure program requires satisfactory completion of 90 postbaccalaureate units including most courses and competencies specified for the Master of Arts degree counseling.
+For the California Professional Clinical Counselors and Marriage and Family Therapy licensures, at least 90 units of postbaccalaureate study are required.
+The extended post-MA counseling program would prepare MA in Counseling students who are interested in completing the prerequisites necessary to apply for the California License of Professional Clinical Counselors or the California License of Marriage and Family Therapy.
+The licenses are issued by the California Board of Behavioral Science.
+The licensure program requires satisfactory completion of 90 postbaccalaureate units including most courses and competencies specified for the Master of Arts degree in Counseling.